deleeuwblue/liberty-mqoncloud-resource-adapter/README.md

 The MQ Resource Apdater (RA) allows applications that are running in an application server to access MQ resources.
 It implements JCA interfaces and contains the MQ classes for JMS.
 This means JMS applications and message driven beans (MDBs) running in Liberty can access the resources of an IBM MQ queue manager.

 Follow these steps to download the RA from IBM Fix Central and install into Liberty.
-This involves extrating the downloaded archive, referencing it from server.xml and installing the wmqJmsClient-2.0 feature to Libery. https://www.ibm.com/docs/en/ibm-mq/9.2?topic=adapter-installing-resource-in-liberty#q128160_
+This involves extrating the downloaded archive, referencing it from server.xml and installing the wmqJmsClient-2.0 feature to Liberty.

+https://www.ibm.com/docs/en/ibm-mq/9.2?topic=adapter-installing-resource-in-liberty#q128160_

  The server.xml will contain: